Work Related Injuries

 Once the team at Florida Medical Pain Management has a better idea of what’s causing your pain, they can develop a comprehensive treatment plan.
 This plan can include:

 - Kyphoplasty for vertebral fractures

 - Ketamine infusion therapy

 - Platelet-rich plasma and stem cell therapies

-If you’re suffering due to a work injury or overuse, call Florida Medical Pain Management or book online at the closest office.
+If you’re suffering due to work related injuries or overuse, call Florida Medical Pain Management or book online at the closest office.